uyuni-project/tetra/README.md

     gjp generate-package-archive
     gjp generate-package-spec
-    less output/commons-collections/commons-collections.spec
+    less ../commons-collections.spec

 commons-collection BuldRequires galaxy-kit, its archive contains only source files and it will install any produced .jar file in `/usr/lib/java`.
 You can also edit the specs file manually if you want.
 When you later regenerate it, `gjp` will automatically try to reconcile changes with a [three-way merge](http://en.wikipedia.org/wiki/Three-way_merge#Three-way_merge).

-Packages are ready to be submitted to an OBS project.
-As OBS integration is not yet implemented, refer to OBS documentation to do that.
+OBS users: note that the output/ directory created by gjp can be submitted or used as OBS project.
+Feel free to replace it with a symlink pointing at your home OBS project, or use symlinks from your OBS project to its contents.

 #### Ant packages